 But where will these gains come from?
 If my Vodafone shares are worth £1.70 each today, why would they be worth any more in the future?

-Everybody hates inflation, but as prices go up the value of companies go up with them – not exactly, but more or less.
+Everybody hates inflation, but as prices go up the value of companies goes up with them – not exactly, but more or less.
 This is because inflation causes expenses to go up, but it also causes income to go up.
-Studies show that over the long term equities go up roughly in line with inflation.
+Studies show that over the long term, equities go up roughly in line with inflation.

 This is interesting but from my point of view not that helpful since I can’t control inflation.